DimensionalDrift/Milestone_1-2/README.md

  - When the bouncing icon is clicked on the front page it uses 'scroll-behavior: smooth' to scroll to the featured story.
 It is known that this isn't fully supported in all browsers yet and could be better implemented with something like the 'Animate on scroll' library to achieve the effect cross browser.

  - The client would like to use icons to indicate to readers what the story might feature such as nature and sport icons.
-In the future it will be possible to upgrade from Font Awesome to the latest version as it features many more icons than the version used (4.7.0).
+In the future it will be possible to upgrade Font Awesome to the latest version as it features many more icons than the version used (4.7.0).

 ## Testing